 [Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

-We verified through actual hands-on testing how to securely allow outbound communication using AWS Network Firewall when integrating web search functionality using the Brave Search API into an AI agent running on Fargate/AgentCore.
-We confirmed that all functionality from web search to AI response (summarization) works by simply allowing a single domain: `api.search.brave.com`.
+We verified through an actual hands-on exercise how to securely allow outbound communication using AWS Network Firewall when integrating web search functionality using the Brave Search API into an AI agent running on Fargate/AgentCore.
+We confirmed that all functionality works end-to-end, from web search to AI-generated answers (summaries), simply by allowing a single domain: `api.search.brave.com`.

 2026.06.04